 How Much Money Should I Bring to Madrid?

-If you’re a backpacker and you plan on spending 3 nights in Madrid, you should expect to pay at least 50 euros a day (and that is in the lower range).
-Most of your expenses will come from food and accommodation, with some transportation costs and an occasional attraction fee.
+If you’re a backpacker and you plan on spending 3 nights in Madrid, you should expect to pay at least 60 euros a day (and that is in the lower range).
+Most of your expenses will come from food and accommodation (but you may pay less by staying in some of the best hostels in Madrid already listed above), with some transportation costs and an occasional attraction fee.